Getting Started

 });

-3. Start the remote compute worker
+3. Start the worker

 npx workflow-studio worker check-config